Grab a Drink While Social Distancing? Attorney Talks Marriage of Irreconcilable Concepts

 Spiritus Law is an entrepreneurial law firm focused on business regulatory licensing, trade practice compliance and business conflict resolution for highly regulated industries dealing in alcohol production and distribution, hospitality services, commercial development and international business transactions.
 The Firm is founded on traditional principles of client counseling and teamwork with a cutting-edge twist on regulatory innovation and modern problem-solving.
 We focus on the business needs of individual clients and leading industry members so we can advance business objectives and influence regulatory changes that guide our clients’ business operations.
 Spiritus Law combines a unique blend of professionals, including attorneys, government consultants, licensing assistants and paralegals to assist its diverse clients.
 We leverage our unparalleled experience working with government agencies and judicial courts on the federal, state and local level to develop compliance business operation strategies and resolve business conflicts and disputes.
 Our modern approach to transparent client representation and employee engagement defines our collaborative spirit and progressive energy.

-Primary service areas include Alcohol Licensing & Regulatory Compliance, Alcohol Production & Distribution Transactions, Commercial Litigation & Business Disputes, Hospitality Regulatory Compliance & Permitting, Commercial Development and Administrative Enforcement Defense with special life management services for law enforcement and first responders.
+Primary service areas include Alcohol Licensing & Regulatory Compliance, Alcohol Production & Distribution Transactions, and Hospitality Regulatory Compliance & Permitting.
 The Alcohol Industry Group focuses on providing complete food and alcohol licensing and regulatory services in the development of licensing structures and business operational guidelines for the manufacturing, importation, purchase and retail sale and service of alcoholic beverages.
 Our firm services an array of industries, including alcohol producers, sports teams, hotels, theme parks, movie theaters, grocery stores, liquor stores, bars, commercial developers and more.